Rosacea Skin Treatment

 Rosacea is a long-term skin condition most commonly associated with facial redness – although it’s far more complex than many people realise and can have a significant psychological and social impact.

 Far more than just a bit of redness, rosacea tends to start with flare-ups or ‘episodes’ of facial flushing that can become quite severe, and include other symptoms such as a burning sensation, small bumpy spots and visible blood vessels.
-Find more information below on the condition, and treatments available at The Dermatology Clinic London.
+Find more information below on the condition, and treatments for rosacea available at The Dermatology Clinic London.

 This chronic skin condition causes reddening and flushing of the skin on the face and can also cause irritating spots.
 Although anyone can be affected, rosacea is most likely to affect women between the ages of 30 and 50.
 Those with pale skin are also more susceptible to developing rosacea.